 Oscar-Winning Composer Ennio Morricone Dies At 91

-Ennio Morricone, one of the world’s best-known and most prolific film composers, died in Rome on Monday at the age of 91.
+Ennio Morricone, one of the world’s best-known and most prolific composers of film scores notably for spaghetti westerns, died in Rome on Monday at the age of 91.

-He composed the music for about 500 films, including his old childhood friend Sergio Leone’s 1966 spaghetti western “The Good, the Bad and the Ugly” and Quentin Tarantino’s “The Hateful Eight” for which he won an Oscar in 2016.
+Tributes poured in for the man who composed the music for about 500 films, including his old childhood friend Sergio Leone’s 1966 epic “The Good, the Bad and the Ugly” and Quentin Tarantino’s “The Hateful Eight” for which he finally won an Oscar in 2016.

-Morricone died in hospital where he was being treated for a fractured femur following a fall, according to a statement from a lawyer and family friend.
+Morricone died in hospital where he was being treated for a fractured femur following a fall, according to a statement from lawyer and family friend Giorgio Assuma.

-A statement issued by lawyer and family friend Giorgio Assuma said Morricone “passed away in the early hours of July 6 with the comfort of his faith”.
+Morricone “passed away in the early hours of July 6 with the comfort of his faith”, the statement said.

-He remained “fully lucid and with great dignity right until the end,” the statement said.
+He remained “fully lucid and with great dignity right until the end,” it added.

 Tributes began pouring in for the maestro soon after his death was announced.